schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/schemacrawler-grep.md

 for tables and columns that match a regular expression, much like the standard [grep](http://en.wikipedia.org/wiki/Grep) tool.

-The SchemaCrawler command-line allows filtering tables, views, columns, stored procedure and function based on regular expressions, in addition to the grep functionality.
+The SchemaCrawler command-line allows limiting tables, views, columns, stored procedure and function based on regular expressions, in addition to the grep functionality.
 This can be useful, say, when you want to search through your schema to find all tables that have a CUSTOMER_ID column, for example.